Can Filing Bankruptcy in Atlanta, Georgia Protect My Wages from Garnishment?

-Yes; if you have recently been served with a summons to answer a lawsuit or garnishment in a Georgia state court, you may be able to file bankruptcy in Atlanta, Georgia in order to protect yourself from wage, tax or bank garnishment.
+Yes; if you have recently been served with a summons to answer a lawsuit or garnishment in a Georgia state court, filing bankruptcy in Atlanta, Georgia can protect yourself from wage, tax, or bank garnishment.

 Garnishment is available for any debt, including those resulting from professional malpractice, auto accidents, breach of contract, past due tax debt, or any other lawsuit.
 Its most common usages are for consumer debts (including credit cards) and taxes.
 In Georgia, a creditor can take up to 25% of your net wages in a garnishment action and can take up to the judgment amount out of your bank account.